Throwing: Sports and games

-Track and field contains four major throwing events: discus throw, hammer throw, javelin throw and shot put.
+Track and field has four major throwing events: discus throw, hammer throw, javelin throw and shot put.
 The weight throw is the fifth most common field throwing event, while the club throw is unique to disability athletics.

-Distant exchange and disposal of artifacts

-Throwing can be performed in a non-agonistic way, when the target is a cooperating agent who will perform a somewhat opposite action called catch.
-Humans are most likely the only animals capable of throwing with such an intent.
-This is an almost exclusively intraspecific behavior, whose goal is to exchange artifacts without having to shorten the distance between the participants.
-The seemingly unique exception to this intraspecificity is when humans play a game called fetch with a domestic dog, although in that situation the dog always catches, never throws.

-Such use is so common that it is a common metaphor for figuratively sending something to someone (e.g. to throw a bone).

-An other very common use of the behavior is for disposal.
-The employed term is then typically throwing away, and it too is very commonly used figuratively.

-Sexual differences

-Studies differ as to the degree of sexual dimorphism in throwing amongst modern humans.

-Research by MythBusters found that men and women throw almost equally well with their non-dominant hand, suggesting that the sexual differences were probably due to differences in training.
+Playing catch and fetch, object transport including disposal

+Humans also throw in cooperative ways, for example when the target of a throw performs a complementary action, to catch.
+Humans are perhaps the only animal capable of throwing with such an intent.
+Humans play catch with each other, and fetch with dogs (dogs catch, but do not throw).
+Related behaviors have yielded phrases such as to (e.g. throw a bone to someone, or throwing someone or something to the dogs.

+A purpose of throwing can be to transport an object from oneself, to someone or somewhere else, without having to move from one's spot.
+People building something together, for example, may throw small enough objects to each other.
+A specific, common variant of this is when the intent is to dispose of something, where someone may speak of throwing something away, even when nothing is being thrown.

+Difference between sexes

-Other research suggests there exist innate biological differences between the sexes that lead to disparities in throwing efficiency, with males better adapted at delivering more effective throws than females.
+Boys throw faster, further and more accurately than girls.
+Some research suggests there exist innate biological differences between the sexes that lead to disparities in throwing efficiency, with males better adapted at delivering more effective throws than females.

 Non-primates

-Throwing is rare among non-primates but, provided the definition is relaxed to entail for instance spitting, several examples can be found amongst various taxa, such as camelids, cobras or the archerfish.
+Throwing is rare among non-primates, but provided the definition is relaxed to entail for instance spitting, several examples can be found amongst various taxa, such as camelids, cobras or the archerfish.

 Elephants have been observed throwing rocks and logs, using their trunk to grab and flick items, although they lack the accuracy that primates can achieve, and it is more commonly used as a warning to aggressors.

-If one is willing to consider dropping as a special case of throwing, then one can include birds, most notably vultures, as some species are known to drop stones in order to break shells or other hard food sources on the ground.
+If one is willing to consider dropping as a special case of throwing, then one can include birds, most notably vultures, because some species are known to drop stones in order to break shells or other hard food sources on the ground.

 Orcas are often observed throwing seals in the air, usually by hitting them with their caudal fin.
 This behavior is speculated to be purely recreational.